-Effective treatment of multiple sclerosis involves disease-modifying therapies.
+Effective treatment of MS involves disease-modifying therapies.
 DMTs are approved by the U.S. Food and Drug Administration (FDA) based on their proven ability to slow disease processes in MS. Switching DMTs is common among people with relapsing forms of MS. In a large observational study spanning 19 years, researchers followed 110,326 people diagnosed with relapsing-remitting MS. The study found that participants stopped one DMT and switched to another within six months 159,309 times.

-There are several reasons why you and your neurologist may decide to switch your MS treatment from one DMT to another, including side effects, disease progression, and a medication’s reduced effectiveness over time.
+There are several reasons you and your neurologist may decide to switch your MS treatment from one DMT to another, including side effects, disease progression, and a medication’s reduced effectiveness over time.

-You may be treating your MS as directed, but still experiencing signs of breakthrough disease.
+You may be treating your MS as directed but still experiencing signs of breakthrough disease.
 These include:

 These may be signs it is time to consider different treatment options.

 MS is an autoimmune disease — your immune system attacks your body, causing MS symptoms.
 DMTs work by discouraging your immune system from damaging your tissues.
 At the same time, weakening your immune system in this way may put you at risk of opportunistic infections that would have not otherwise been an issue.
 The good news is that DMTs are becoming safer, and the incidence of infections is lower with newer DMTs.